A smooth compactification of the space of genus two curves in projective space via logarithmic geometry and Gorenstein curves: A modular desingularisation of

-Obstructions to the first map can be found in $H^1(\overline{C},L)$ - where $L=\bar f^*\OO_{\PP^r}(1)$ -, which vanishes for degree reasons (see the final claim of Theorem \ref{thm:pushout}).
+Obstructions to the first map can be found in $H^1(\overline{C},L)$, where $L=\bar f^*\OO_{\PP^r}(1)$.
+If there are two disconnected subcurves of genus one, the degree must be positive on each of them by Theorem \ref{thm:markings_prim}.
+On the other hand, if the core is a minimal subcurve of genus two, it must have degree at least three by Theorem \ref{thm:markings_sec}, and either the special component has positive degree (at least two) by Corollary \ref{cor:Dpositiveweight}, or the special component is a collapsed ribbon with at least two tails of positive degree by Corollary \ref{cor:oneitherside}.
+It follows from Lemmas \ref{lem:h1van1} and \ref{lem:h1van2} that the obstructions vanish.

 Obstructions to the second map lie in $H^2(\overline{C},\OO)$, which vanishes by dimension reasons.
 The map is therefore unobstructed.
-The base is smooth by Theorem \ref{thm:tildeA}.
+The base is smooth by Theorem \ref{thm:doubletildeA}.
 We conclude that $\VZ(\PP^r,d)$ is smooth as well.
 Since it is proper and it contains the locus of maps from a smooth curve as an open dense, $\VZ(\PP^r,d)\to \overline{\pazocal M}_{2,n}(\PP^r,d)^\text{main}$ is birational (see Remarks \ref{rem:mainbirational} and \ref{rem:logetale}). \end{proof}

 \begin{rem} A posteriori, we note that aligning and the factorisation property do not alter the main component of $\overline{\pazocal M}_2(\PP^r,2)$, which therefore is already smooth. \end{rem}